MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

-# Building an Aggregate Root using MessageHandler.EventSourcing
+# Designing an Aggregate Root

 This project is part of the [MessageHandler processing patterns](https://www.messagehandler.net/patterns/) library.